F4pl0/pinnacle/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
 If you include any third-party code or libraries, please make sure they are compatible with the project's license.

-Thank you for your contribution to the IEX Cloud API Wrapper Library for Java!
-Your efforts help improve the library for everyone.
+Thank you for your contribution to the pinnacle!
+Your efforts help improve the project for everyone.